m0ngr31/kanzi/README.md

 Setting `KODI_SCHEME` to `https` allows you to talk to your Kodi box securely, but this requires some work on your end to setup.

-Be default, the skill allows very generic queries such as, `play 99 red balloons` or `shuffle the office`.
-These very generic commands can be slow, however, and may cause timeouts.
-If these timeouts bother you, you can direct the skill to provide help playing media more specifically instead when it encounters these kinds of requests, by disabling `deep_search`.
+By default, the skill allows very generic queries such as, `play 99 red balloons` or `shuffle the office`.
+These very generic commands can be slow however, and may cause timeouts.
+If these timeouts bother you, you can direct the skill to provide help playing media more specifically instead when it encounters these kinds of requests, by setting `DISABLE_DEEP_SEARCH`.

 # Optimising search performance on large libraries (local installations only)